 Simon Dolan is from Essex in England and was born on May 20th 1969.
 Since the age of 13 when he would sell scratch cards on the playground, Simon has had an entrepreneurial flair.
 He left school at 16 when he tried to break into the music industry before joining an accountancy firm.
 At 23 he found himself unemployed and with his final £10 put an advert in the local newspaper, offering his services to complete peoples end of year accounts.
 It was then that Simon’s first major business; SJD Accountancy began.

-Since beginning SJD Accountancy in 1992, which is now the biggest specialist contractor accountants in the UK, Simon has invested in a number of other businesses including; PHA Media, Jota Sport, Contractor Umbrella and Destination Board Games.
+Since beginning SJD Accountancy in 1992, which was the biggest specialist contractor accountants in the UK, Simon has invested in a number of other businesses including; PHA Media, Jota Sport, Contractor Umbrella and Destination Board Games.
 Simon sold SJD Accountancy in 2014.
 In 2017 Simon lauched Dolan Accountancy.

 Simon began sharing his knowledge with fellow business owners in 2010, where he used social media platform Twitter to invest in startup businesses through pitches tweeted to him.
 This gave him the nickname ‘Twitter Dragon’.
 The idea behind having ideas pitched via a 140 character tweet was to ensure that entrepreneurs could stay focused when explaining their business.

 In his 2010 autobiography, How to Make Millions Without A Degree: And How to get by Even If you Have One, Simon charts his success from school-leaver to multi-million pound business owner.
 His publishing debut provides valuable advice to anyone looking to follow in his footsteps as he gives actionable tips to readers who are looking to pass university and instead begin their own business.

 Being a huge fan of motor racing, Simon created his own team in 2008; Jota Sport.
 In 2010 the team signed an agreement to become an official Aston Martin partner team in motorsports.